Carrier lifetime: Overview

 In practical applications, the electronic band structure of a semiconductor is typically found in a non-equilibrium state.
 Therefore, processes that tend towards thermal equilibrium, namely mechanisms of carrier recombination, always play a role.

 Additionally, semiconductors used in devices are very rarely pure semiconductors.
 Oftentimes, a dopant is used, giving an excess of electrons (in so-called n-type doping) or holes (in so-called p-type doping) within the band structure.
 This introduces a majority carrier and a minority carrier.
 As a result of this, the carrier lifetime plays a vital role in many semiconductor devices that have dopants.

 Recombination mechanisms

 There are several mechanisms by which minority carriers can recombine, each of which subtract from the carrier lifetime.
 The main mechanisms that play a role in modern devices are band-to-band recombination and stimulated emission, which are forms of radiative recombination, and Shockley-Read-Hall (SRH), Auger, Langevin, and surface recombination, which are forms of non-radiative recombination.

 Depending on the system, certain mechanisms may play a greater role than others.
-For example, surface recombination plays a significant role in solar cells, where much of the effort goes into passivating surfaces to minimize non-radiative recombination.
+Radiative recombination is particularly crucial for light-emitting diodes (LEDs), as it directly determines light generation efficiency; maximizing the fraction of radiative recombination relative to non-radiative pathways is therefore essential for achieving high internal quantum efficiency.
+In contrast, defect-related Shockley–Read–Hall recombination and Auger recombination reduce carrier lifetime without producing light and thus limit LED performance, especially at high current densities.
+Advanced time-resolved luminescence techniques have been used to separate and quantify these recombination contributions and their impact on carrier lifetime in optoelectronic materials such as GaN.
+In photovoltaics, surface recombination plays a significant role in solar cells, where much of the effort goes into passivating surfaces to minimize non-radiative recombination.
 As opposed to this, Langevin recombination plays a major role in organic solar cells, where the semiconductors are characterized by low mobility.
 In these systems, maximizing the carrier lifetime is synonymous to maximizing the efficiency of the device.